nixon-voxell/apu_final_year_project/methodology.typ

       obj: "Research Objective 1",
     ),
     (
-      quest: "Do you have any specific feedback or suggestions that could help streamline the workflow of incorporating dynamic vector or motion graphics in game engines or real-time applications?",
+      quest: "Do you have any feedbacks or suggestions that could help streamline the workflow of incorporating dynamic vector or motion graphics in game engines or real-time applications?",
       just: "Solicit practical suggestions to improve workflows, targeting a user-centered design approach.",
       obj: "Research Objective 2 and 3",
     ),